trailofbits/algo/README.md

 Use our [referral code](https://m.do.co/c/4d7f4ff9cfe4) when you sign up to Digital Ocean for a $10 credit.
 It helps support our development costs.

 We also accept and appreciate contributions of new code and bugfixes via Github Pull Requests.
-Thanks
+Thanks!